takelley1/linux-notes/display-stack.md

 ### Desktop Environment

-implements the desktop metaphor and bundles together a variety of components, provides its own custom window manager <sup>[1]</sup>
+Implements the desktop metaphor and bundles together a variety of components, provides its own custom window manager. <sup>[1]</sup>
 - KDE Plasma (default in Kubuntu)
 - GNOME (default in Ubuntu, Fedora)
 - MATE